 Have you ever set up a new tank by yourself?
-And do you know what should you pay attention to?
-Anyways, there is one problem you should notice when you establish a new tank – that is the new tank syndrome, also abbreviated in NTS.
+Do you know what should you pay attention to?
+Anyway, there is one problem you should notice when you establish a new tank – that is the new tank syndrome, also abbreviated in NTS.
 If you have not heard about it before, do not worry, this article will share some information about the new tank syndrome.
 Let’s get started!

 What is new tank syndrome?